What is Selenium Webdriver?

 - Code line 2: From selenium module import Keys

-- Code line 4: pwd is also a blank (here it is empty, but the user can provide values in it) variable.
-This will be used to store values of the password.
+- Code line 4: Variable "password" will be used to store values of the password.

 - Code line 5: In this line, we are initializing "FireFox" by making an object of it.

-- Code line 12: Elem.send_keys(Keys.RETURN) is used to press enter after the values are inserted
+- Code line 11: element.send_keys(Keys.RETURN) is used to press enter after the values are inserted

 The values of the username "guru99" and password entered.